Search

 Whether it is a removable or permanent adhesive that was ordered, they all may have special techniques that have to be implemented to remove cleanly.
 Common techniques to reduce the adhesion and allow for a clean removal are using a heat gun, removal solution, or steam.
 On most surfaces a removable adhesive is easy to remove without these tools, but not guaranteed.

 For textures you will want to make sure that you select a material that will conform to subtle or rough textures.
 Basic drywall and good paint you can typically use all of our adhesives.
+If your wall or paint has bumps you can remove them prior to installation with a putty knife or something similar.
+To smooth out the surface, preventing any irregularities.

 If you are in a modern facility most likely you can measure from either.
 If you are in an old or modified facility you may not have a floor or a ceiling that is level.
 This is why it is then recommended to measure from the straightest edge or just simply using a level.

-For small installations you can if you are in dry climate, on a calm day with no high winds.
+For small installations, you can if you are in dry climate, on a calm day with no high winds.
 Windy conditions could contaminate the adhesive side when applying, or blow dust on to your prepared surface prior to installation.

 For best results it is to install indoors (especially for vehicle wraps) in climate controlled room.
 With the vehicle adapted to the room temperatures for 24 hours prior to installation.